Museum of Fight for Estonia's Freedom

 Museum of Fight for Estonia's Freedom (Eesti vabadusvõitluse muuseum) is a privately owned museum in Lagedi, near Tallinn.
 It specialises on exhibits of World War II battles on Estonian soil, or involving Estonian soldiers.
+As of 2014, the museum owned the only working T-34/85 tank in Estonia.

+In 2024, the museum celebrated its 30th anniversary.

 Monument of Lihula

 The museum is the current location of the Monument of Lihula.